zordtk/fetlife-php/README.md

 TODO
 ----
 I do plan to encapsulate each data type (user profile, event, message, etc) into it's own object, but that will be in the future.

+Uploading of videos and pictures are not supported yet.

 License
 -------